LogInMask/ChatBot-beta/README.md

 # What is ChatBot?

-ChatBot is easy bot, and we can speak with him!
+ChatBot is easy bot, and he can speak with you!

 ChatBot v1.0 has to be enable in console mode, but version 2.0 has to be enable in window-mode!